 Are international school fees in Singapore keeping you awake at night?
 Are you considering the local system?
 Wondering what the differences are between the two options?
-Tracy Tristram is a mum who has her children split between the two school systems.
-Here's why...
+Tracy Tristram had her children split between the two school systems.
+Here's why…

 If you’re an expat parent in Singapore, entering the international or local school in Singapore debate is inevitable.
 “Where do your kids go to school?” is usually one of the top three questions asked here.
 What people generally don’t expect is my response when I reveal I have two children in the local Singapore school system (K2 and P5) and one in international (Year 11).
 “Oh.”
 Slight pause while that information processes.
 Standard reaction: “Really?
 Why?”
 Here’s why it works best for us, along with the pros, cons and issues with how hard it can be to apply for a school in Singapore…